pavelhromada/OpenVirtualKeyboard/README.md

     - [x] fix when contentItem is scrolled and and one clicks on another monitor and then into different TextField of window
     - [x] fix when focus is in text field and tab is pressed, comntentItem is not scrolled
     - [ ] why keyboard in own window is not animated when first time shown (only on second monitor)
-    - [ ] fix position of keyboard when displayed and one clicks another window and then back onto keyboard window but into different input (animationRollout enabled)
+    - [x] fix position of keyboard when displayed and one clicks another window and then back onto keyboard window but into different input (animationRollout enabled)
     - [x] injected keyboard: setParentItem( focusedWindow->contentItem() )
 - [x] fix when application starts and keyboard is not loaded yet and someone clicks into TextFielkd
 - [x] focus item overlap
     - [x] make focused input component visible even if keyboard overlaps it (scroll contentItem)
+    - [x] make contentItem scrolling optional (QT_IM_MODULE=openvirtualkeyboard:noContentScrolling)
     - [x] use mapToItem when handling overlap
     - [x] animated keyboard show/hide (configuration parameter QT_IM_MODULE=openvirtualkeyboard:animateRollout)
 - [ ] fullscreen mode